gcallah/BookReviews/biggar.md

 friends, in the face of his troubles.
 "It was as if I had become diseased and they were terrified of contagion," he writes.
 Only four colleagues reached out to offer support.
 And he had to meet one of his "supportive" colleagues in a deserted café, behind a screen where no one could see them.
-And his colleagues' fear of publicly support Biggar surely means they would be afraid to express their true views where they differ from the elite consensus.
-As Biggar puts it, "a single visible cancellatiion causes multiple invisible self-cancellations."
+Given his colleagues' fear of publicly support Biggar, we can surmise that they would also be afraid to express their true views where they differ from the elite consensus.
+As Biggar points out, "a single visible cancellatiion causes multiple invisible self-cancellations."
 In explanation, Biggar posits that "Academics are as protective of their reputations as anyone else...
 They are generally not made for battle."

-Academics propensity to bend in whatever direction the political winds seem to be blowing is not new: Bigger notes that "the Nazi party enjoyed 'almost twice as much' support among students as in the country as a whole."
+This propensity of academics to bend in whatever direction the political winds seem to be blowing is not new: Bigger notes that "the Nazi party enjoyed 'almost twice as much' support among students as in the country as a whole."
 Three hundred professors signed a manifesto urging support for Hitler.

 Much like today's woke academics, the academics of 1933 Germany held that "research and teaching must serve... the national community... and not some abstract notion of 'objective truth.'"
-The difference being that in the letter case, it was the Nazi party they believed research and teaching ought to serve.
+The difference is that in the letter case, it was the Nazi party they believed research and teaching ought to serve.

 While discussing these problems,
 Biggar complains that the medieval university lacked faculties of subjects like architecture and agriculture, "Perhaps because of the infection of medieval Christendom by an Aristotelian disdain for the servile arts."
-But this guess ignores the fact that manual labor was an important part of monastic discipline.
-Could it be instead that no one thought that universities needed a faculty of architecture or faculty of agriculture because development in such disciplines was done better under an apprenticeship system?
+But this guess ignores the fact that manual labor was an important and respected part of monastic discipline.
+Could it be instead that no one thought that universities needed a faculty of architecture or faculty of agriculture because education in such disciplines was done better under an apprenticeship system?

 ## Intellectual vices and virtues